 Once everyone was in and settled, the organiser of the Frenchie café said that all the owners could go to the bar and get their dog’s complimentary puppuccino.
 This was a really nice touch.

-Claude and Lola loved their treats and scoffed down the puppuccinos in no time.
+The dogs loved their treats and scoffed down the puppuccinos in no time.
 I have no idea what the creamy froth was, but they seemed to like it… however, I did see one Frenchie vomit his up.
 Rather disgustingly another Frenchie came along and licked it all up… gross, but funny!

 The organiser also told us we could let our Frenchies off their leads.
 I was a little worried about this, but I needn’t have been.